ADennis450/GroceryStoreCheckoutKata/README.md

 To start the API navigate to the project directory (../CheckoutOrderKata/GroceryStoreCheckoutKata) and execute the commands `dotnet build` and `dotnet run`.
 Use the localhost url returned to the terminal as the base url for the API.

 ## API Documention
-Documentation for the API can be found here https://documenter.getpostman.com/view/4352737/Tz5p6dS4
+Documentation for the API can be found here [Postman Documentation](https://documenter.getpostman.com/view/4352737/Tz5p6dS4)

 Deals available in the kata include the following:
 - Bogo